MonetDB/pymonetdb/doc/batchsize.rst

 full result set at once.
 Instead it will fetch it in batches.
 The default behavior for the batch size is to start fairly small and increase rapidly but if necessary this can be configured by the application.
+In the table below you can see the settings that control the behavior of batched transfers.

 ==============  ==============  ==========================  ======================
 Setting name    Defined by      Range                       Default